Cosmian/kms/documentation/docs/encrypting_and_decrypting_at_scale.md

 ### Parallelization, concurrency, and batching

-Dur to its stateless user session model, the Cosmian KMS is designed to take advantage of modern multicore processors and can parallelize encryption and decryption operations across multiple cores.
+Due to its stateless user session model, the Cosmian KMS is designed to take advantage of modern multi-core processors and can parallelize encryption and decryption operations across multiple cores.
 Parallelization can be achieved by scaling vertically (increasing the number of cores on a single machine) or horizontally (increasing the number of machines in a cluster).